SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 ```@example structure_indexing
 sol(1.0)
 ```
 This works whenever the simulations actually stopped at time $t = 1.0$ (if not, an interpolated value is returned).
-To get the simulation's for a specific (subset of) species, we can use the `idxs` optional argument.
+To get the simulation's values for a specific subset of species, we can use the `idxs` optional argument.
 I.e. here we get the value of $C$ at time $t = 1.0$
 ```@example structure_indexing
 sol(1.0; idxs = [:C])
 ```